 Adjustments can have a material impact on value.
-So how are the adjustments determined?
+So how are adjustments determined?

 1. Non-recurring and Non-operating Revenue and Expense items

-One-time or non-reoccurring expenses are unusual in nature that are generally unrelated to the ordinary and typical activities of a business.
+One-time or non-reoccurring expenses are unusual in nature.
+They are generally unrelated to the ordinary and typical activities of a business.
 These expenses may be infrequent in occurrence and not expected to recur in the future.

 2. Compensation Adjustments

 Shareholder and management compensation is frequently normalized due to its discretionary nature.
-Some business owners may pay themselves what they can afford, rather that the market rate of the services they perform.
+Some business owners may pay themselves what they can afford, rather than by the market rate for the services they perform.
 In other cases, a business may pay the owner more than the fair market value rate for someone performing the same services.
 An adjustment is therefore necessary to reflect the true economic benefit available to the company.

 Valuators also may consider whether salary amounts paid to shareholders or family members are driven by tax planning purposes.

-There may also be discretionary or personal expenses such as golf dues, personal use of automobiles and cell phones that need to be considered.
+There may also be discretionary or personal expenses such as golf dues, personal use of automobiles and/or cell phones that need to be considered.